What is ASSA?

 In addition to surgery, Bahjat is passionate about social justice and Indigenous health and wants to further explore the relationship between the three.
 He is excited to get other medical students, especially at ANU, more interested and involved in surgery.

 Reece is in his sixth year of Medicine at James Cook University based in Townsville.
 His first experience at ASSA has inspired his pursuit of academic surgery.

 He is enthusiastic about facilitating opportunities for all medical students to pursue their passion and ambitions, acquire skills and knowledge through events.
 Reece has worked extensively in events from National Conventions to local club and MedSoc events.

 As events Director, Reece aims to facilitate passions and pursuits of surgical specialties at national and state based surgical events.
 He aims to create supportive environments that upskill and drive inspiration for all students.

-Jason is in his second year of the Sydney Medical Program, having previously completed a degree in Medical Science, also at the University of Sydney.
+Jason is in his third year of the Sydney Medical Program, having previously completed a degree in Medical Science, also at the University of Sydney.

 He is involved in local surgical societies, including the Sydney University Surgical Society and Westmead Students’ Surgical Association and was Academic Co-convenor for the Australasian Students’ Surgical Conference in 2018.